 At the end of a day, find a cosy spot and watch as a spectacular sun sets on another day.
 Surfers silhouetted against an orange backdrop makes for Insta-worthy photos.

 Not sure where to go in Cornwall?
 We have holiday resorts in Cornwall that are close to the beach, in the countryside, and a little bit of both - you can choose!

 You can take a direct flight to Newquay in Cornwall from airports across the UK - Birmingham, London, Machester, Leeds, Aberdeen, Glasgow, Edinburgh, Belfast, Dublin.
 Cork and Newcastle all have regular flights.
 If you're further afield, there are also routes between Newquay and Portugal (Faro), Spain (Alicante) and multiple airports in Germany.
 From Newquay Airport, it's just 5 minutes to Newquay Bay Resort, 12 minutes to Retallack Resort, or 25 minutes to Newperran Holiday Resort.
 Just over an hour to Bude Holiday Resort

 If you're planning to take public transport, there's a train branch line running into Newquay and stops all the way down to Penzance at the tip of the peninsula.

 While many Brits think of Cornwall as the tip of the Southwest peninsula, it's actually a sizeable county, measuring about 80 miles from the border with Devon to the point at Land's End.
 At 1375sq mi, it's 9 times the size of one of our other destinations: the Isle of Wight!

-For those who prefer more of a rustic, pared-back experience, the beautiful fields and country views at Newperran Holiday Park are not to be missed.
-You can stay on a camping pitch with a tent, caravan or campervan, or upgrade to the stunning holiday caravans.
+Or have all the thrill of a city break with all the chill of a country escape from your stay at Newquay Bay Resort You can stay on a camping pitch with a tent, or upgrade to the stunning holiday caravans.